mytechnotalent/Simple-RAG-Agent/README.md

 ```

     > Running step 0c690c36-173f-43dd-8a49-b05489065f45.
 Step input: Lung cancer is the leading cause of cancer deaths worldwide.
 If a patient diagnosed with lung cancer has undergone 5 treatment cycles, what is the factorial of the number of cycles completed?
 Also, is the number of lung cancer stages (usually 4) a prime number?
 Calculate step by step detailing all of your thought process and make sure you use the tools provided.
-    [1;3;38;5;200mThought: The user has asked for two pieces of information.
+    Thought: The user has asked for two pieces of information.
 First, they want to know the factorial of the number of lung cancer treatment cycles a patient has undergone, which is 5.
 Second, they want to know if the number of lung cancer stages (usually 4) is a prime number.
 I will use the 'factorial' tool to find the factorial of 5 and the 'is_prime' tool to check if 4 is a prime number.
     Action: factorial
     Action Input: {'n': 5}
-    [0m[1;3;34mObservation: 120
+    Observation: 120
-    [0m> Running step a6682c95-2f43-4793-b8a6-a3c69b119459.
+    > Running step a6682c95-2f43-4793-b8a6-a3c69b119459.
 Step input: None
-    [1;3;38;5;200mThought: The 'factorial' tool has returned 120, which is the factorial of 5.
+    Thought: The 'factorial' tool has returned 120, which is the factorial of 5.
 So, the factorial of the number of lung cancer treatment cycles a patient has undergone, which is 5, is 120.
     Action: is_prime
     Action Input: {'n': 4}
-    [0m[1;3;34mObservation: False
+    Observation: False
-    [0m> Running step 7660fab9-af86-4a98-8eed-a91b94034af7.
+    > Running step 7660fab9-af86-4a98-8eed-a91b94034af7.
 Step input: None
-    [1;3;38;5;200mThought: The 'is_prime' tool has returned False, which means 4 is not a prime number.
+    Thought: The 'is_prime' tool has returned False, which means 4 is not a prime number.
 So, the number of lung cancer stages (usually 4) is not a prime number.
     Answer: The factorial of the number of lung cancer treatment cycles a patient has undergone, which is 5, is 120.
 The number of lung cancer stages, usually 4, is not a prime number.
-    [0mThe factorial of the number of lung cancer treatment cycles a patient has undergone, which is 5, is 120.
+    The factorial of the number of lung cancer treatment cycles a patient has undergone, which is 5, is 120.
 The number of lung cancer stages, usually 4, is not a prime number.